rouzinho/FaceEmotion/README.md

 .json and .h5 are the parameters of the model trained with different epochs.
 The more stable parameters seem the be with 15 epochs.

+The fer.h5 and fer.json comes from https://github.com/gitshanks/fer2013 since it has a better accuracy (it was for testing.)

 ## ROS Head Tracking

 The face tracking is the same code as here : https://github.com/rouzinho/FaceTracking